DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 }
 ~~~

-Then open the ***todo.component.ts*** file.
-Import the file with data and specify the corresponding data properties to the configuration object of To Do List within the `ngOnInit()` method, as shown below:
+Open *todo.component.ts*, import the data file, and pass the data to the To Do List configuration object in `ngOnInit()`:

 ~~~jsx {2,23,25-27} title="todo.component.ts"
 import { ToDo, Toolbar } from '@dhx/trial-todolist';